Kay-ddggxh/ci-project1/README.md

 ### Unfixed bugs
-Unfixed bugs will be discussed here.
+No unfixed bugs to date.

 ## Deployment